World Rally Championship: Championship points

-Points are awarded and contribute towards the world championships, and those with the most points at the end of the season are given the championship title.
-Points can be awarded derived from the overall final classification or from the Power Stage (below).
+Points are awarded at the completion of each rally and contribute towards the world championship classifications, and those with the most points at the end of the season are given the championship titles.
+Up to the 2023 season, points were awarded to the top positions in the overall final classification of each rally, and from 2011, extra points for the Power Stage were introduced.
+A new points system was introduced for the 2024 season which did not include results in the final classification.

 The driver's championship and manufacturer's championship are separate but based on a similar point system.
-This means a driver can win the driver's championship driving one car yet a different manufacturer can win the manufacturer's championship which has occurred on several occasions, most recently in 2018, 2019 and 2020.

-Points are awarded at the end of each rally to the top ten overall finishers under the following points structure for drivers and co-drivers:

 Manufacturers must nominate up to three crews to be eligible for manufacturer championship points before an event.
-The two fastest nominated crews from each manufacturer form a new classification for the purpose of awarding manufacturer points in the same structure as above.
-Retired crews cannot score points and it is not unusual for a crew to finish way down the overall order, possibly after restarting, yet still score manufacturers points.
+The two fastest nominated crews from each manufacturer form a new classification for the purpose of awarding manufacturer points.
+Retired crews cannot score points unless they have restarted and it is not unusual for a crew to finish far down the overall classification yet still score manufacturers points.

+A driver can win the driver's championship driving one car yet a different manufacturer can win the manufacturer's championship which has occurred on several occasions, most recently in 2018, 2019, 2020 and 2024.

 Power Stage

 First introduced in 2011, the "Power Stage" is the final stage of the rally and is typically televised live and immediately followed by the rally's podium celebrations.
 Additional World Championship points are available to the five fastest drivers and co-drivers through the stage regardless of where they actually finish in the rally.
 The fastest team receiving five points, the second-fastest receiving four points, etc. and the fifth-fastest receiving one.
 In 2021 manufacturers began scoring power stage points following a similar system to the classification points, where only the top two nominated from each team can be eligible.
-Ordinary Special Stages are timed with an accuracy to the tenth of a second, the "Power Stage" timing is to the thousandth of a second.
+While normal Special Stages are timed with an accuracy to the tenth of a second, the "Power Stage" timing is to the thousandth of a second.